RATCHETING PIPE CUTTER

-- quiet as a mouse
+- Quiet as a mouse

-- Acute Arthritis
+- Acute arthritis

-- You probably have one, you frugal rogue!
+- You probably already have one!

 Since using a hacksaw or other hand saw is essentially ‘hacking’ the pipe, you will often be left with ‘burrs’ on the end of the pipe (and everywhere else).
 These are rough bits that need to be knocked off in order to make the end of the pipe clean.
 You can use a butter knife to remove these by running it along the end of the pipe to knock them off.